Organic Homemade Soaked Bread Recipe

 4. When the dough has cleaned up the sides and middle of the bowl, check how the dough feels and see if you need a bit more water or flour (you'll know if it feels too dry or too wet), and then set the timer for 14 minutes and continue mixing on the lowest speed.

-- Use it for your everyday bread – sandwiches, toast, etc.
+- Use this soaked bread recipe for your everyday bread – sandwiches, toast, etc.

 - Freeze in a labeled freezer baggie after it's cool.